DeepthikaSuresh/Dressily/README.md

 # Dressily
-This a online boutique website created using html css and js.
+Dressily is a modern online boutique website crafted with HTML, CSS, and JavaScript.
+It offers a stylish and user-friendly interface for showcasing and selling fashion products, combining clean design with smooth interactivity.